misson20000/twili/README.md

 ## Twili

 First, you will need to install libtransistor.
-Download the [latest release](https://github.com/reswitched/libtransistor/releases/latest), extract it somewhere, and set `LIBTRANSISTOR_HOME` to that path.
+Download the [latest release from my fork](https://github.com/misson20000/libtransistor/releases/latest), extract it somewhere, and set `LIBTRANSISTOR_HOME` to that path.
 After that, building Twili should be as simple as running `make`.
 To use Atmosphère-boot2 to launch Twili, you can copy the files from `build/atmosphere/` to the `/atmosphere/` directory on your microSD card.
+You will also need to install [switch-tools](https://github.com/switchbrew/switch-tools).
+The preferred way to do this is through [dkp-pacman](https://switchbrew.org/wiki/Setting_up_Development_Environment).

 ## Twib